michael-rubel/laravel-enhanced-container/README.md

 ```

 ## Usage
-Assume that is your function in the service class:
+Assuming that is your function in the service class:
 ```php
 class Service
 {